apple/swift-distributed-actors/Sources/DistributedActors/DistributedActors.docc/ClusterSingleton.md

 A _cluster singleton_ is a conceptual distributed actor that is guaranteed to have at-most one instance within the cluster system among all of its ``Cluster/MemberStatus/up`` members.

-> Note: This guarantee does not extend to _down_ members; because a down member is not part of the cluster anymore, and
+> Note: This guarantee does not extend to _down_ members, because a down member is not part of the cluster anymore, and

 ### Implementing a Cluster Singleton